2014 OTS Rankings

 The OTS Rankings were developed so that individual cities could compare their city’s traffic safety statistics to those of other cities with similar-sized populations.
 Cities could use these comparisons to see what areas they may have problems in and which they were doing well in.
 The results helped both cities and OTS identify emerging or on-going traffic safety problem areas in order to help plan how to combat the problems and help with the possibility of facilitating grants.
 In recent years, media, researchers and the public have taken an interest in the OTS Rankings.
 It should be noted that OTS rankings are only indicators of potential problems; there are many factors that may either understate or overstate a city/county ranking that must be evaluated based on local circumstances.

 NOTE: City rankings are for incorporated cities only, for local streets in those cities, and do not include numbers of crashes, killed or injured on freeways or other CHP jurisdiction roads which may be within city limits.
 County Rankings include all crashes, killed and injured within county borders.

 - Collision rankings are based on the Empirical Bayesian (EB) Ranking Method.
 This method is increasingly used by researchers and statisticians as a means to bring together and give varying weights to many different factors.
 Previous OTS Collision Rankings used only population and daily vehicle miles traveled as factors, and ranked them separately.
-The EB Method still uses population and daily vehicle miles traveled, but adds in crash records and other weighing factors to arrive at a single, more accurate ranking.
+The EB Method still uses population and daily vehicle miles traveled, but adds in crash records, crash trends and other weighing factors to arrive at a single, more accurate ranking.

 - Data for the rankings is taken from several agencies, including the California Highway Patrol (CHP) Statewide Integrated Traffic Records System (SWITRS), California Department of Transportation (Caltrans), California Department of Justice (DOJ) and the Department of Finance (DOF).